Click "Enter" to submit the form.

 Final Thoughts

 In the end, the decision is best made by the business itself under the guidance of a qualified and experienced ecommerce software administrator.
 Given the pros and cons we’ve listed above, which platform do you think would be the best for your business?
 Why would you make that decision?
-If you have any other questions about the benefits of any of the platforms give us a call and we’ll walk you through them and get you started on the right track.
+Blayzer helps clients match their unique business model to the right ecommerce platform, whether you’re scaling D2C, expanding into B2B, or building a hybrid model.
+If you have any other questions about the benefits of any of the platforms, make an appointment and we’ll walk you through them and get you started on the right track.